 The per capita income in Jacksonville in 2018 was $32,654, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
 This equates to an annual income of $130,616 for a family of four.
 However, Jacksonville contains both very wealthy and poor people as well.

 Jacksonville is an extremely ethnically-diverse city.
 The people who call Jacksonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jacksonville residents report their race to be White, followed by Black or African-American.
 Jacksonville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.88% of the city’s residents.
-Important ancestries of people in Jacksonville include Irish, English, Italian, and French .
+Important ancestries of people in Jacksonville include Irish, German, English, Italian, and European.

 The most common language spoken in Jacksonville is English.
 Other important languages spoken here include Spanish and Tagalog.